dmcg/dmcg.github.io/_posts/2019-05-29-press-to-test-part-6.md

 }
 ```

-and use `DataBindingUril.setContentView` rather then `AppCompatActivity.setContentView` to wire up the databinding in `MainActivity`
+and use `DataBindingUtil.setContentView` rather then `AppCompatActivity.setContentView` to wire up the databinding in `MainActivity`

 ```kotlin
 class MainActivity : AppCompatActivity() {